joelqp/RLP-ManoMimo/README.md

 ## Angles function

-We calculate the three angles of the joints of each finger, in descending order following the following steps:
+We calculate the three angles of the joints of each finger, in descending order, following the following steps:
 1. We calculate the cross product between the vectors

 2. We calculate the angle in radians using the cross product